Non-Linear-Optimization/Efficient-and-Optimized-Modeling-of-S-Boxes/README.md

   - `iterative_inequality_augmentation.py`: Script for augmenting inequalities iteratively.

 - **Modified Greedy Approach**: Implements a modified version of the greedy algorithm for generating and reducing inequalities.
-  - `Results/`: Contains results of the modified greedy approach for the GIFT S-box.
+  - `Results/`: Contains results of the modified greedy approach.
   - `modified_greedy_approach.py`: Script implementing the modified greedy approach.

+> All results in the above directories were computed using the Difference Distribution Table (DDT).

+---
+### Additional Cryptanalysis Metrics
+These directories contain results based on different S-box analysis metrics:

+- **BCT/**: Uses the Boomerang Connectivity Table.
+- **DPT/**: Uses the Division Property Table.
+- **LAT/**: Uses the Linear Approximation Table.

+Each directory includes outputs from all three modeling techniques:
+- Direct Inequality Generation
+- Iterative Inequality Augmentation
+- Modified Greedy Approach

 - **SBOXES**: Contains JSON files for different S-boxes.
   - `4_bit_sboxes.json`: List of 4-bit S-boxes.